 5 Important Reasons Why College Coaches Evaluate Parents

-If you think that college coaches are only looking at your son or daughter during the recruiting process, you're deeply mistaken.
-There are many important reasons why college coaches evaluate the parents of recruits they're courting.
-However, the main reason is simple: A parent's behavior shows a college coach a lot about what they are going to get themselves into over the next four years while coaching that parent's child.
+If you think that college coaches are only looking at your son or daughter during the recruiting process, you’re deeply mistaken.
+There are many important reasons why college coaches evaluate the parents of recruits they’re courting.
+However, the main reason is simple: A parent’s behavior shows a college coach a lot about what they are going to get themselves into over the next four years while coaching that parent’s child, so for parents having parent and child bays marked is great when they go out in the streets.

 And, to the parents of recruits that are a headache or a distraction, odds are going to be that your child’s desired list of coaches they want to play for going to take a hard pass.
 Don’t take our word for it, take Northwestern Football’s Head Coach Pat Fitzgerald’s word for it: